Experiencing India's colourful rail travel

 It often depends on what season travelling in and what region you’re passing through as to what food is on offer.
 Popped rice is one of my personal favourites.
 They add raw onion and spices and shake it together in a metal tin like a bartender mixing a cocktail, before pouring it into a newspaper bowl.
 Honeycomb is also popular – depending on the region you’ll either get fresh honeycomb or freshly grated coconut with a selection of spices added.
 One thing that is generally served across the whole of India is India Chai or Chai Masala.
 It’s served in small disposable terracotta cups which I hate throwing away as they’re like little pieces of art.

-An adventure in India isn't complete without an epic train journey, discover more of this wonderful country
+An adventure in India isn't complete without an epic train journey, discover more of this wonderful country on our escorted tours.

 Phil has a love for wildlife and often finds himself being drawn back to Africa to search those ever-active plains.
 He recently returned from visiting the gorillas and chimpanzees of Uganda – a life-affirming experience and one which created memories that’ll never fade.